konstantin-boss/Quantitative-Macro-2019/Homework 8/README.txt

 This is the first batch of answers for PS08.
-I am currently working on the last couple of exercises which hopefully get uploaded Monday.
+The final document is called PS08_final and includes all addenda.
 Exogrid is the attempted implementation of the exogenous grid method and uses a few side functions; towards_OLG_TT is the implementation of the speed up tricks for the aggregation, geneq is the extension to general equilibrium and includes a pension system, geneq_ceqv computes the same plus the newborn total lifetime value to be used for the consumption equivalent variation (this does not deliver sensible results). geneq_gini just adds the computation of the gini coefficient and Lorenz curve.
 The PDF and addenda are my handwritten answers.